 1. Volatility trading with options

-Instead of betting on the direction of gold prices, you can trade on the expected volatility itself using options strategies like straddles or strangles.
-This method allows traders to profit from large price movements in either direction, provided that volatility increases as anticipated.
+Instead of betting on price direction, you trade the expected volatility itself using options strategies like straddles or strangles.
+You profit from large moves in either direction if volatility rises as expected.

 2. Mean reversion strategies